 Team Effectiveness Profile

-The Team Effectiveness Profile (TEP) serves as a detailed assessment and workshop designed to assist groups in improving their output and work satisfaction.
+The Team Effectiveness Profile (TEP) is an assessment and workshop that assists groups in improving their output and work satisfaction.
 Under normal circumstances, issues blocking a group's effectiveness may not be apparent.
 However, issues remaining undisclosed can drain a group's energy and undermine its productive efforts.
 The TEP was developed to help groups systematically identify these exact types of issues.
+Turn your groups into teams with the Team Effectiveness Profile.

 The TEP was designed to function as a self-administered learning instrument.
 Everything required is contained in the Participant Guide — directions for completing the Inventory, scoring, and interpretation.
 Although there is no time limit imposed on the completion of the TEP, groups are usually finished responding to the items in 15–20 minutes.